hrvthzslt/personal-site/content/posts/creating-my-dream-dos-setup/index.md

 ### BIN

 Programs that I copied into the mounted drive in the `C:\PROGS` path are not available as commands.
-There is a `PATH` environment variable; I added the `C:\BIN` folder (sorry _directory_, you dork) to it in the autoexec config block.
+There is a `PATH` environment variable, I added the `C:\BIN` folder (sorry _directory_, you dork) to it in the autoexec config block.

 ```dosbatch
 set PATH=%PATH%;C:\BIN